rex69690/rex69690.github.io/README.md

 - Money management tips and advice
 - Progressive Web App (PWA) capabilities for offline use
 - Modern, clean UI with smooth animations
+- Soft, muted color scheme for a pleasant user experience

 ## Prerequisites